hypothesis/onboarding/.github/ISSUE_TEMPLATE/07_first_on-call_shift.md

 ---
 name: 07.
 Do your first on-call shift
-about: Tasks for a new engineer to do their first on-call shift
+about: Do your first primary on-call shift.
 title: Do your first on-call shift
 labels: ''
 assignees: ''